Tanner Foust: Career

 Foust in action during the 2014 World RX of Great Britain.
 Later that same year he won the World RX of Finland.

-He was slated to become co-host for the original American version of the motoring television series, Top Gear, on NBC and filmed a pilot before the series was dropped.
+Foust was slated to become co-host for the original American version of the motoring television series, Top Gear, on NBC and filmed a pilot before the series was dropped.
 The series has since been picked up by the History Channel and Foust was the only pilot presenter to be picked up when the program finally made it on air in the U.S. in late 2010.
 He has also hosted other shows including SPEED Channel's SuperCars Exposed, SPEED Channel's Redline TV and ESPN's Import Tuners.
 On November 21, 2010, he made his debut for the History Channel series, Top Gear, the American version of the BBC hit series of the same name.

 Foust has been a stunt driver for films such as The Fast and the Furious Tokyo Drift, Ford vs Ferrari, Need For Speed and The Dukes of Hazzard and set multiple world records with Hot Wheels and Top Gear.
 He was a prominent competitor in the Formula Drift series, winning the 2007 and 2008 championship.
 Foust is the first driver in Formula Drift history to win back-to-back series championships.
 He is the most decorated driver in X Games history with 9 medals.
 Foust first competed in X Games XIII in 2007 where he won the gold in the rally racing event.
 He also participated in Rally America in 2009.
-In 2010 at X Games XVI he won gold in Rally Car Racing and Rally Car Super Rally, driving the Rockstar Energy Ford Fiesta.
+In 2010 at X Games XVI, he won gold in Rally Car Racing and Rally Car Super Rally, driving the Rockstar Energy Ford Fiesta.
 He also competed in the European Rallycross Championship, becoming the first American to do so.
-After leaving the drifting scene in favor of RallyCross in 2011, Foust became a regular ERC competitor, taking part in 9 of the 10 rounds of the FIA recognized series finished second overall as well as Global RallyCross - winning the championship.
+After leaving the drifting scene in favor of RallyCross in 2011, Foust became a regular ERC competitor, taking part in nine of the ten rounds of the FIA recognized series finished second overall as well as Global RallyCross - winning the championship.
 In 2012, Foust continued his success with another Global RallyCross championship.